666 Ways to Love: Prologue

-666 Ways to Love: Prologue is an EP by Finnish band HIM, released in 1996, only in Finland.
+666 Ways to Love: Prologue is an extended play (EP) by Finnish band HIM, released in 1996 only in Finland.
 It was produced by Hiili Hiilesmaa, and was recorded at Finnvox, MD, and Peacemakers, Helsinki.
 It is their first release after a demo in 1995.
 Only 1,000 copies were produced.
+The EP peaked at number nine on the Finnish Singles Chart during the first week of 1997.
 The woman pictured on the front cover of the album is the mother of HIM's lead singer, Ville Valo.
 The EP was re-released for the first time, on vinyl, on 25 November 2014, in Lashes to Ashes, Lust to Dust: A Vinyl Retrospective '96–'03.

 Track listing

 All songs written by Ville Valo, except where noted.